 Things to Consider

 Do you prefer brand new properties (and these tend to be smaller) or larger but older properties?
-All properties, new or old, will be provided with the basics: air conditioners, refrigerator, cook top, and clothes washing machine.
+All properties, new or old, will be provided with the basics: air conditioners, refrigerator, cooktop, and washing machine.
 But what are your other essentials?
 Is a balcony a must?
-What about a view, high floor/low floor, in-house clubhouse, bath or shower, car park?
+What about a view, high or low floor, in-house clubhouse, bath or shower, car park?

-Note that many of the apartments in Macau don’t provide ovens (Chinese cooking is almost entirely steamed or fried so ovens for baking facilities are not needed).
-It’s very rare to find a dishwasher.
-Most of the new builds provide a combined clothes washer-dryer, but do you prefer to have these two separate machines?
+Note that many of the apartments in Macau don’t provide ovens because Chinese cooking is almost entirely steamed or fried so ovens for baking facilities are mostly not needed.
+It’s very rare to find a dishwasher too.
+Most of the new builds provide a combined clothes washer-dryer, but do you prefer to have these two as separate machines?

-Landlords will also want to have a copy of your passport, a copy of your business card or business address, and some want to see proof of permission to live/work in Macau—so a copy of your blue card, or at least the application for one that your company’s HR department will have lodged on your behalf.
+Landlords will also want to have a copy of your passport, a copy of your business card or business address, and some want to see proof of permission to live or work in Macau–so a copy of your blue card, or at least the application for one that your company’s HR department will have gotten on your behalf.

 Furnished or Unfurnished?

 We get asked this a lot; shall I bring my furniture with me or are there good furnished places?
-Generally our experience shows that landlords are not particularly house proud or caring of their tenants and the furniture provided can be cheap and ugly.
-If you intend to be in Macau for a two year contract, are being offered sufficient relocation costs from your company, and enjoy living with the familiarity of furniture you care for, then look at bringing in your own—I certainly would.
+Generally, our experience shows that landlords are not particularly house proud or caring of their tenants and the furniture provided can be cheap and not exactly pleasing to the eye.
+If you intend to be in Macau for a two-year contract, offered sufficient relocation costs from your company, and enjoy living with the familiarity of furniture you care for, then look at bringing in your own–we certainly would.

-On the other hand, many new arrivals who opt to take an unfurnished property enjoy the process of buying new things – Macau has several furniture stores, and there’s IKEA in Hong Kong that offers online ordering, delivery, and installation in Macau.
-Hong Kong has some fantastic furniture stores which we can direct you to.
-And besides, this time in Asia may be a good opportunity for you to buy a few Chinese pieces—cabinets, altar tables, side pieces, chairs, dining and coffee tables.
+On the other hand, many new arrivals who opt to take an unfurnished property enjoy the process of buying new things.
+Macau has several furniture stores, and there’s IKEA in Hong Kong that offers online ordering, delivery, and installation in Macau.
+The Macau IKEA store should open in Central Taipa soon.
+Hong Kong has some fantastic furniture stores which we can direct you to as well.
+And besides, this time in Asia may be a good opportunity for you to buy a few Chinese pieces–cabinets, altar tables, side pieces, chairs, dining and coffee tables.
 Ambiente takes our clients over to China on regular buying trips and some beautiful “antique” pieces can still be found.

 Building Management Fees

 These are almost always paid by the landlord.
-Some buildings have clubhouses which do not require any payment, use is included in the management fees (example: One Central, the Manhattan).
-Others have to be paid for separately, by the tenant on an optional basis, (example: One Oasis, Ocean Gardens).
+Some buildings have clubhouses which do not require any payment, use is included in the management fees, for example, One Central Macau and The Manhattan – Macau.
+Others have to be paid for separately, by the tenant on an optional basis, for example, One Oasis and Ocean Gardens.

 It’s a running joke in Macau that the cost of buying a parking space will be for sure more than the value of your car and often as much as the cost of an apartment.
 This is why parking spaces, if even available in your building, can be expensive, and are nearly always rented separately from the apartment.
-On road parking meters are relatively inexpensive (MOP $1 per half hour) but it’s the nuisance factor of having to top up the meter every 2 hours that can be off putting.
+On-road parking meters are relatively inexpensive (MOP $6 per hour) but it’s the nuisance factor of having to top up the meter every two hours that can be off-putting.
 Government-provided multi-story car parks rented by the hour are an option, but the price of these keep going up.
-Many people give up the idea of having a car, and some tell me they feel it’s a liberating experience being without one!
+Many people give up the idea of having a car, and some tell us they feel that it’s a liberating experience without one!